Using CSS anchor positioning

 Centering on the anchor using anchor-center

-While you can center the anchor-positioned element using inset-area's center values, inset properties combined with the anchor() function provide more control over the exact position.
-CSS anchor positioning provides a way to center an anchor-positioned element relative to its anchor when inset properties, rather than inset-area, are used to tether.
+While you can center the anchor-positioned element using position-area's center values, inset properties combined with the anchor() function provide more control over the exact position.
+CSS anchor positioning provides a way to center an anchor-positioned element relative to its anchor when inset properties, rather than position-area, are used to tether.

 The properties justify-self, align-self, justify-items, and align-items (and their place-items and place-self shorthands) exist to allow developers to easily align elements in the inline or block direction inside various layout systems, for example along the main or cross axis in the case of flex children.
 CSS anchor positioning provides an additional value for these properties, anchor-center, which aligns a positioned element with the center of its default anchor.